#NicoletKnows Accident & Injury Law

 Cancer is a frightening diagnosis to receive.
-Not only are the disease and treatment difficult to bear, but the uncertainty that comes even with remission can be a heavy emotional burden.
-One would think that any diagnosis of cancer would be enough to automatically trigger Social Security Disability benefits, but unfortunately that is not the case and applications are often denied.
+Not only are the disease and treatment difficult to bear but also the uncertainty that comes even with remission can be a heavy emotional burden.
+One would think that any diagnosis of cancer would be enough to automatically trigger Social Security Disability benefits, but unfortunately, that is not the case and applications are often denied.
 However, our attorneys are skilled at getting applications approved and will significantly increase your chances of success.
-Nicolet Law Office, S.C. has served clients throughout Wisconsin for decades, and we are eager to serve you, too.
+Nicolet Law Office, has served clients throughout Wisconsin for decades, and we are eager to serve you, too.

 Consultations are always free.